Chaurchan: Description of Chaurchan Puja

-In the Chaurchan Puja, the fasting is observed for the whole day.
+During the Chaurchan Puja, the fasting is observed for the whole day.
 Married women in Mithila clean the courtyard of their houses by smearing it with cow dung.
-After that some local religious pictures are drawn at the place where the puja will be performed with Pithar made of raw rice and some vermilion are placed on them.
-Various types of dishes, kheer, sweets, fruits, curd are served on large banana leaves in the courtyard.
-After that in the evening fasting women turn towards the west and offer Arghya to the lord moon.
-One by one, keeping the bowl of sweets, dishes, curd, banana, fruits etc, in their hand is offered to the moon by chanting mantras.
+Religious pictures known as aripan are drawn where the puja will be performed with Pithar made of raw rice and some vermilion placed on them.
+Various types of dishes, kheer, sweets, fruits, and curd are served on large banana leaves in the courtyard.
+In the evening, fasting women turn towards the west and offer Arghya to the moon by keeping the bowl of sweets, dishes, curd, banana, fruits etc, in their hand while chanting mantras.

+View of the ritual "Offerings Arghya to the moon god Chandradeva" by married Maithil women.